British supermarket Sainsbury's to remove most customer purchasing limits

-British supermarket group Sainsbury's said on Friday it would start to remove the customer purchasing limits it imposed as a response to increased demand during the coronavirus emergency.
+British supermarket group Sainsbury's said on Friday it would start to remove the customer purchasing limits it imposed to prevent coronavirus stockpiling as customers start to buy just what they need.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)